OpenMS/pyopenms-docs/docs/source/theoreticalspectrumgenerator.rst

 TheoreticalSpectrumGenerator
 ============================

+Generating theoretical fragment spectra is central to many identification tasks in computational mass spectrometry.
-This class implements a simple generator which generates tandem MS spectra from a given peptide charge combination.
-There are various options which influence the occurring ions and their intensities.
+TheoreticalSpectrumGenerator can be configured to generate tandem MS spectra from a given peptide charge combination.
+There are various parameters which influence the generated ions e.g. simulating different fragmentation techniques.

 Y-ion spectrum
 **************

-First, we will generate a simple spectrum that only contains y ions
+First, we will generate a simple spectrum that only contains y-ions

 .. code-block:: python